 - Javier Pérez de Cuéllar (1981-1991): A Peruvian diplomat.
 Competent, but again, not very much to say.

 - Boutros Boutros-Ghali (1991-1996): Formerly Egyptian Foreign Minister.
 Noted for his funny name, love of French culture (he was later Secretary-General of La Francophonie) and ignoring the Rwandan Genocide.
 Oops.
-A failure to do fix dysfunction in the UN anything even after the Genocide was over and everyone had taken their lumps earned him the ire of the United States, which led an effort to "do him in" (in the unfortunate wording of one of the American diplomats responsible for the move).
-An alternative interpretation is that US found he was too much a critic towards them (specifically some Screw Your Rules, I Donate The Most Money! tendancies) and managed to get rid of him.
+A failure to do fix dysfunction in the UN anything even after the Genocide was over and everyone had taken their lumps earned him the ire of the United States, which led an effort to "do him in," in the unfortunate wording of one of the American diplomats responsible; others claim that he was too critical of the US tendancy of wanting the UN to always agree with them because they donate the most money, who subsequently got rid of him.
 So far the only one-term Secretary-General.
 Noted in the UK for being suckered into a fake interview with Sacha Baron Cohen on Da Ali G Show, where Ali kept referring to him as Boutros Boutros Boutros Boutros-Ghali.